avelaga/inside-skoop-ios/README.md

 Feature | Description
 :---: | :---:
-Login | Allows user to create account and login with Firebase UI | Colors, custom buttons, dark mode, error/success alerts, and navigation Settings | Screen to sign up as new user, login, logout and toggle dark mode.
-All settings save on the device Search | Custom UI to add search criteria for courses New reviews | Allows users to write new reviews for a particular class Drafts | Allows users to save drafts of new reviews on the device to finish later
+Login | Allows user to create account and login with Firebase UI | Colors, custom buttons, dark mode, error/success alerts, dynamic content, and navigation Settings | Screen to sign up as new user, login, logout and toggle dark mode.
+All settings save on the device Search | Custom UI to add search criteria for courses New reviews | Allows users to write new reviews for a particular class Drafts | Allows users to save drafts of new reviews on the device to finish later Networking | Makes GET and POST requests with REST API protocol

 ### Fun fact:
 - I'm hosting the backend on a raspberry pi that's sitting at my desk right now :D